RetailMeNotSandbox/roux/doc/spec/pantry-spec.md

 │       │   └── model.js
 ```

-Pantries are typically named `pantry` but can be named anything you choose.
+A pantry folder is typically but not required to be named `pantry`.

 A consuming application will define the `pantryRoot` in its `package.json`:

 ```